-Four week introduction to Yoga with Carla, & Natalie
+Four week introduction to Yoga with Aisling Carla, & Natalie

 Our beginner’s courses are a great way to get into yoga.
 Held over four weeks, you will get to meet all of our teachers, learn a bit about their style of teaching and learn the basics so you will feel confident to attend any of our regular weekly classes.

-Week 1: We start our journey with Carla who trained in a style of yoga called Hatha.
-We will introduce you slowly to the Poses and teach you a little about Yoga theory.
+Week 1: We start our journey with Carla who trained in a style of yoga called Hatha & Vinyasa.
+Carla will introduce you slowly to the Poses and teach you a little about Yoga theory.

-Week 2: We will lead week 2 with Pranayama which is breath, their are many styles of breathing techniques in Yoga and we will learn to link breath with our poses.
+Week 2: Carla will lead week 2 with Pranayama which is breath, there are many styles of breathing techniques in Yoga and we will learn to link your breath with your poses.

-Week 4: Natalie will guide you through a more mental journey in the Final week.
-Bringing together the past three weeks and introducing Yin Yoga & Mediation.
+Week 3: Natalie will guide you through a more mental journey introducing you to Yin Yoga & Mediation.